 How do you resist the addictive pull of phone notifications to be present to the people around you?
+How do you shift from distraction to connection?

 How do you find the courage to be yourself when your judgmental inner voice tells you that you have to be perfect?